redpanthers/open-source-saturday/README.md

 * Read the Issue

-  > Begineers: Take up bugs, and not work on feature enhancement or feature request when starting out.
+  > Beginners: Take up bugs, and not work on feature enhancement or feature request when starting out.

 * Try to select the issue that is recent